 For the days when you have congressional meetings, please follow a business-style dress code.
 Vyshyvanka and a business suit are an acceptable combination.

-Do not wear sneakers or sandals, but make sure your shoes are comfortable; you can expect quite a lot of walking.
+Do not wear sneakers, sport style shoes, sandals or open-toed footwear of any kind, but make sure your shoes are comfortable; you can expect quite a lot of walking.

 For networking events, the rules are more relaxed, and a business casual style is welcome.